Underdog promo code CBSSPORTS2: Play $5, get $75 offer for NBA, college basketball, more

 How to activate the Underdog bonus code for new users: If you have a Play & Get offer, enter any contest of $5+ to activate your welcome offer of $75 in fantasy bonus entries.

-Towns has scored 19 or more points in two of the last three games.
-The SportsLine model projects 20.1 points, giving this a 3 out of 5 rating.
+Harden is averaging 5.4 rebounds over his past 10 games.
+He scored 22 points and added 10 rebounds in Monday's 119-117 win at Denver.
+The SportsLine model projects 7 rebounds, giving this a 4.5 out of 5 rating.
 Pick it at Underdog:

-In 50 games, all starts, Siakam is averaging 3.9 assists per game.
-He has registered four or more assists in two of the past three games.
-The SportsLine model projects 3.6 assists, giving this a 3 out of 5 rating.
+Kuzma has scored 12 or more points in four of the past six games.
+The SportsLine model projects 14.5 points, giving this a 3.5 out of 5 rating.
 Click here to sign up for Underdog Fantasy:

-Anunoby has averaged 25 points + rebounds over the past 10 games.
-The model projects 22.4 points plus rebounds, giving this a 3 out of 5 rating.
-Combine picks for a parlay on Underdog Fantasy for a potential payout of 5.39x.
+Cunningham is averaging 23.9 points over the past 10 games.
+The model projects 24.1 points by Cunningham, giving this a 3.5 out of 5 rating.
+Combine picks for a parlay on Underdog Fantasy for a potential payout of 5.28x.

 The SportsLine Projection model also offers picks for every NBA picks for every game on the slate, which you can use to help guide you in making NBA picks on Underdog.